(Nairobi, Amboseli, Naivasha, Masai Mara)

 See the best of Kenya on this far reaching tour.
 You are met at the airport on arrival and transferred to your hotel downtown.
 The next morning you can stay in town to enjoy sightseeing at the Karen Blixen Museum, Elephant Orphanage, and Giraffe Manor - or depart right away to the plains of Amboseli.
 This small park is famous for its great elephants and the matchless view of Mount Kilimanjaro.
 Enjoy two days of game viewing with your private expert guide, in the comfort of your own vehicle.
 Drive back through Nairobi to Lake Naivasha in the Rift Valley where you can stroll along the lakeside and view the hippos.
 There is an optional boat tour to nearby Crescent Island that offers rare game walking.
 Then drive to Masai Mara for two spectacular days of game viewing.
 This park has the best game viewing in the world because of its small size, and the ability to go off-road to the animals.
 There is no substitute for a tented safari - and the sense of being connected to the land.
 Return to Nairobi for some final souvenir shopping and a farewell dinner.

-Kensington Tours has its own offices in Nairobi, Kenya, and Arusha, Tanzania.
+Kensington Tours has its own offices in Nairobi, Kenya.
 Our prices include the support of our own dedicated team on the ground!
 Another reason we deliver unbeatable value.

-This afternoon you'll meet up with your guide and head out into Amboseli National Park.
-The park is famous for being the best place in Africa to get close to free-ranging elephants.
-On a clear day, you'll also have spectacular views of Mount Kilimanjaro, the highest free-standing mountain in the world.
+This afternoon you’ll meet with your guide and head into Amboseli National Park.
+The park is famous for being the best place in Africa to get close to free-ranging elephants among other wildlife species, and its other attractions include opportunities to meet the Masai Tribe’s people.
+On a clear day, you’ll also have spectacular views of Mount Kilimanjaro, the highest free-standing mountain in the world.

 This morning you will meet up with your guide for your game drive through Amboseli.
 Famous for its great herds of Elephants.
 The African elephants are distinguished from Asian elephants in several ways, the most noticeable being their ears which are much larger.
 The African elephant is typically larger than the Asian elephant and has a concave back.
 Both African males and females have external tusks and are usually less hairy than their Asian cousins.
 The elephant's gestation period is 22 months, the longest of any land animal.
 At birth it is common for an elephant calf to weigh 120 kilograms (260 lb).